Scaling Self-Supervised and Cross-Modal Pretraining for Volumetric CT Transformers: Acknowledgments

-We express our sincere gratitude to the TU/e Supercomputing Center for providing access to the SPIKE-1 compute cluster and for their invaluable operational support.
-We further acknowledge SURF (\url{www.surf.nl}) for their assistance in enabling the use of the national supercomputer Snellius.
+The authors acknowledge the Supercomputing Center of the Eindhoven University of Technology (\url{www.supercomputing.tue.nl/}) for providing access to and assistance with the various computing resources available.
+We further acknowledge SURF (\url{www.surf.nl}) for their assistance in enabling the use of the Dutch national supercomputer Snellius.

 \maketitlesupplementary